iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 > Charged multiple times Dr kept cancelling on me Put me on meds without refills and suffered withdrawals and was never contacted by Dr again she ignored my emails<br> :date: __2021-03-13 13:36:51__

 > Complete waste of my money, they charged me for them to tell me to go see my primary care doctor!<br> :date: __2021-03-07 18:54:55__

-> It says 24/7 help.
-There are no doctors available.
-24/6?<br> :date: __2021-02-27 16:38:45__

-> Camera won't connect.
-This is a huge failure, and the idea had so much promise.
-There are problems with the camera on my phone connecting every time.
-I'm very disappointed.<br> :date: __2021-02-25 14:59:53__